-Step 1: Submit your abstract to NCUR - for more details about NCUR click on this link: NCUR - WHEN SUBMITTING THE ABSTRACT IDENTIFY DR. DOREEN SAMS AS THE CAMPUS CONTACT/LIAISON (if you fail to do this, we cannot reimburse your NCUR registration.
+Step 1: Submit your 2023 abstract to NCUR - for more details about NCUR, click on this link: NCUR - WHEN SUBMITTING THE ABSTRACT IDENTIFY DR. DOREEN SAMS AS THE CAMPUS CONTACT/LIAISON (if you fail to do this, we cannot reimburse your NCUR registration.

-Step 2: Watch for Abstract presentation decision NCUR (Beginning January 2020)
+Step 2: Watch for Abstract presentation decision NCUR for Early Decisions

-Step 4: Once your abstract is accepted and you are SURE you will be able to attend, go to NCUR to register for the conference between January and February 2020.
+Step 4: Once your abstract is accepted, and you are SURE you will be able to attend (first two presenters only)

 NATIONAL CONFERENCE ON UNDERGRADUATE RESEARCH - EDMOND OKLAHOMA 2018 PHOTOS and VIDEOS